AlexandreFenyo/net-monitor/README.md

 Arguments:

-- manager: the manager that manages a view associated to the data set on which the value must be pu
+- manager: the manager that manages a view associated to the data set on which the value must be pushed

 <button onclick="NetMonitor.pushValue(manager_charts, 'set1', 123, undefined, function () {console.info('value pushed')})">add value to dataset 1</button>